wpgp/imcover/README.md

 <!-- badges: end -->

-The goal of the `imcover` package is to provide access to data download, processing and modelling tools and to support a Bayesian statistical modelling approach to generate national estimates of immunization coverage from multiple time series of data on coverage. `imcover` is built as part of the open-source statistical computing and modelling
+The goal of the `imcover` package is to provide access to data download, processing and modelling tools to support a Bayesian statistical modelling approach to generate national estimates of immunization coverage from multiple time series of data on coverage. `imcover` is built as part of the open-source statistical computing and modelling